LettucePie/tic-scraps/rpg/data_planning.md

 As far as sprite data in ram is concerned, 4bpp, 2bpp, and 1bpp are just a sort of "rendering" method. the data is the same and in the same location.
 How it's interpreted in the editor is completely over my head, but as long as I retrieve enough of the spritesheet and set the blit mode to 2bpp it will render 2bpp sprites.

+gathering 512\*8 by 512\*8 sprite data is a lot for tic80 to handle.
+Going to need to limit the amount of Collision/Interaction/Palette Data Index tiles, perhaps to one single bank.

 ## Brainstorm

  * By Default everything is in the grayscale.
 Colorization is unlocked as a gameplay feature.